AndrewDMorgan/Note-Manager/README.md

  * Hopefully so many other features I haven't though of

 ## Recently Updated
- * Added functionality to the note and sub-note completion buttons
- * You can press escape to stop typing (when creating a note/sub-note/note board)
- * Removed the • before sub-notes sense the completion button is there now
+ * You can now complete boards and functionality was added for when all boards are completed

 ## Bugs
- * Fixed a sort of bug, now when all sub-notes are completed the dropdown menu will go back up
- * Fixed a bug where the completion check marks would render even when not completing a task/sub-note
+ * When completed multiple tasks/boards the indexes get messed up.
+Half of the bug was fixed, the part relating to the held index
- * No problematic bugs so far, knock on wood
+ * No other problematic bugs so far, knock on wood